calypsonet/keyple-android-demo-control/README.md

 ## Ticketing implementation

-Below are the classes useful for implementing the ticketing layer:
+Below are the description of the classes useful for implementing the ticketing layer:
-- `MainService`
+- `TicketingService`
-- `ReaderService`
+- `ReaderRepository`
 - `ReaderActivity.CardReaderObserver`
-- `TicketingService`
+- `CardRepository`

-### MainService
+### TicketingService

+This service is the orchestrator of the ticketing process.

 Mainly used to manage the lifecycle of the Keyple plugin.
 This service is used to initialize the plugin and manage the card detection phase.
 It is called on the different steps of the reader activity lifecycle:
 - onResume: